hypatiafsa/.github/.github/ISSUE_TEMPLATE/other_issue.md

 ### Additional Details

-Include any relevant context, references, or links that can help us better understand or address the issue.
+Include any relevant context, references, or links that can help us better understand and address the issue.